EvansWinner/awesome-line-editors/README.md

 [Text Editor Wiki Page](https://texteditors.org/cgi-bin/wiki.pl?TSO_EDIT)

+### Commentary and one-liners

 IBM's EDIT command from as far back as [MVS](https://en.wikipedia.org/wiki/MVS)&nbsp;![Wikipedia](img/wikipedia.png) at least on [TSO](https://en.wikipedia.org/wiki/Time_Sharing_Option)&nbsp;![Wikipedia](img/wikipedia.png), and still current in z/OS under [TSO/E](https://www.ibm.com/docs/en/zos/2.4.0?topic=descriptions-tsoe).

+### Versions

+There are no-doubt as many versions of EDIT as there are versions of TSO, and therefore of IBM mainframe operating systems.

+#### Docs and Tutorials

 [Jay Mosley](https://www.jaymoseley.com/)
 has an extensive